Lebanese Arab Army: Structure and organization

 Headquartered at Hasbaya Barracks in the Beqaa Valley, the LAA numbered at its peak some 4,400 uniformed regulars (though other sources list a total of just 2,000).
-The confessional identity of the soldiers was mostly Shia Muslims in Southern Lebanon and Baalbek-Hermel, Sunni Muslims in the North, and Druze in Chouf.
+The confessional identity of the soldiers was mostly Muslim, consisting of Shia Muslims from Southern Lebanon and Baalbek-Hermel, Sunni Muslims from the North, and Druzes from the Chouf.
 This total later included a small number of Syrian military officers sympathetic to the cause of the LNM-PLO alliance, who had defected from Syrian Arab Deterrent Force (ADF) units stationed in Lebanon after June 1976.

 At the zenith of its power in March 1976, the LAA controlled three-quarters of all army barracks and posts in Lebanon, comprising the Elias Abou Sleiman Barracks at Ablah, the Sheikh Abdullah Barracks at Baalbek, the Rashaya Citadel at Rashaya, the Hanna Ghostine Barracks at Aramayn, the Saïd el-Khateeb Barracks at Hammana, the Bahjat Ghanem Barracks and Youssef Halayel Barracks at Tripoli, the Mohamed Zogheib Barracks at Sidon, and the Adloun and Benoit Barakat Barracks at Tyre.
 At West Beirut, LAA troops controlled the Emil Helou Barracks, the Emir Bachir Barracks, the Emir Fakhreddine Barracks and the Henri Chihab Barracks, plus the Lebanese Army High Center for Military Sport in Haret Hreik, the Military Beach Club (French: Bain Militaire) in Ras Beirut and the Grand Serail.
 Outside the Lebanese Capital, they also controlled the Kleyate Air Base in the northern Akkar District and the strategic Masnaa Border Crossing, situated on the Beirut-Aley-Damascus highway.

 Being Pan-Arabist and radical secularist in orientation, the LAA received financial and material assistance from Fatah, Iraq and Libya.

 Illegal activities and controversy

-The LAA was also involved in January 1976 in the founding of the so-called People's Republic of Tyre (Arabic: جمهورية صور الشعبية | Jumhuriat Souar Al-Sha'abya), a short-lived autonomous Canton formed that same month at the port city of Tyre in Southern Lebanon.
-With the active support of their LAA allies, local Palestine Liberation Organization (PLO) commanders took over the municipal government of Tyre, proclaimed the "People's Republic of Tyre", occupied the Lebanese Army's Adloun and Benoit Barakat Barracks, set up roadblocks and started collecting customs at the port.
-However, the joint PLO-LAA "People's Republic of Tyre" government quickly lost the political support of the Lebanese-Tyrian population, mostly due to their "arbitrary and often brutal behavior".
+The LAA was also involved in January 1976 in the founding of the so-called People's Republic of Tyre (جمهورية صور الشعبية| Jumhūriyya Ṣūr al-Ša'biyya), a short-lived autonomous Canton formed that same month at the port city of Tyre in Southern Lebanon.
+With the active support of their Arab Socialist Action Party – Lebanon (ASAP–L) and LAA allies, local Palestine Liberation Organization (PLO) commanders took over the municipal government of the city, proclaimed the "People's Republic of Tyre", occupied the Lebanese Army's Adloun and Benoit Barakat Barracks, set up roadblocks and started collecting customs at the port.
+However, the joint PLO-LAA "People's Republic of Tyre" government quickly lost the political support of the local population, mostly due to their "arbitrary and often brutal behavior".